prashantpanwer/MongoDB/README.md

 👉 Creates a new eventEmitter object.
 This object can: listen for events (.on()) emit (trigger) events (.emit()) js // Register (listen) for the "greet" event eventEmitter.on("greet", (name) => { console.log(Hello, ${name}!
 Welcome to Node.js events.\n); });

 👉 Here we’re saying: “When the event named greet happens, run this function.”
 The callback (name) => { ... } will get any data passed with the event.
-In this case, it prints a personalized greeting with the provided name. js // Emit the "greet" event eventEmitter.emit("greet", "Mohit");
+In this case, it prints a personalized greeting with the provided name. js // Emit the "greet" event eventEmitter.emit("greet", "Prashant");

 👉 This triggers the greet event and passes "Asmi" as an argument.
 Since we already registered a listener for "greet", the function runs and prints: css Hello, Asmi!
 Welcome to Node.js events. ⚡ If you emit eventEmitter.emit("greet", "John"), it would print: css Hello, John!
 Welcome to Node.js events.